fremling/Text2Tex.jl/README.md

 # Text2Tex.jl
 A lightweight library that converts simple HTML markdown and Unicode characters to the corresponding latex strings.

-This package can be used to convert names or HTML-formatted chemical formulas to a text-friendly format.
+This package can be used to convert names or HTML-formatted chemical formulas to a tex-friendly format.

 ```julia
 using Text2Tex